mitnk/h2okv/README.md

 A Toy KV Database (Server).

+## Project Current Status

+A merely working POC.
+See To Do List Below for details.

 ## Build & Run Server

 A simple `cargo run` in root of the repo should do the job: